aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/docs/getting-started.md

 A configuration template file, called `config.yaml.TEMPLATE` has been provided as a reference for use case customizations.

-Using the provided Visual Studio Code devcontainer environment, run the following command to copy the template to  `./infrastructure/config.yaml`:
+Using the provided devcontainer environment, run the following command to copy the template to  `./infrastructure/config.yaml`:
 ```bash
 cp ./infrastructure/config.yaml.TEMPLATE ./infrastructure/config.yaml
 ```